Skip to Main Content

 New York is an at-will employment state, meaning that either the employee or employer may terminate an employment arrangement at any time so long as the termination is not contrary to law.
 Murphy v.
 American Home Prods.
 Corp., 448 N.E.2d 86, 89 (N.Y.
 1983).

-Exceptions to the at-will employment presumption are found when there are constitutional, statutory and express contract violations.
+Exceptions to the at-will-employment presumption are found when there are constitutional, statutory, and express contract violations.
 See Mulder v.
 Donaldson, Lufkin, Jenrette, 623 N.Y.S.2d 560, 563 (N.Y.
 App.
 Div.
 1995).
-Terminations that violate public policy have been limited to actual violations of law which create a substantial and specific danger to the public health or safety, see Bordell v.
+Retaliatory actions, such as terminating a "whistleblower," are prohibited as long as the employee discloses or threatens to disclose an actual violation of law that creates a substantial and specific danger to the public health or safety, see Bordell v.
 General Elec.
 Co., 667 N.E.2d 922, 923 (N.Y.
 1996), however, in January 2022, the New York State Legislature enacted legislation that broadened the scope to include, "polic[ies] or practice[s] that the employee reasonably believes [are] in violation of law."
 N.Y.
 Lab.
-Law § 740 (McKinney 2022).
+Law § 740 (McKinney 2023) (emphasis added).

 In New York, union membership may be required for employees whose compensation and benefits are negotiated on behalf of all employees by a union.